Skip to main content

 Note that, if you choose not to pass any parameters, you'll need to set Content-Length to zero when calling out to this endpoint.
 For more information, see "HTTP verbs."

 The invitee will receive a notification that they have been invited to the repository, which they must accept or decline.
-They may do this via the notifications page, the email they receive, or by using the repository invitations API endpoints.
+They may do this via the notifications page, the email they receive, or by using the API.

 Rate limits